MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_countriesregions_get.md

 ---

 # Get countriesRegions
-Retrieve the properties and relationships of an countries regions object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of a countries regions object for Dynamics 365 for Financials.

 ## HTTP request
 ```